 Sometimes you may have a lack of ideas or experience fear of the blank page.
 Yet, it does not mean that you are a bad writer.
 Freewriting is a perfect practice to teach yourself to write on demand.
 This activity is all about allowing yourself to write whatever crosses your mind.
 It is often used at the prewriting stage to set the right mood and come up with ideas.

 Freewriting can take different forms.
 Julia Cameron developed an exercise called “Morning Pages.”
-She suggests you write three longhand pages first thing in the morning about anything you want.
+She suggests you write three longhand pages about anything you want first thing in the morning.
 However, you can adjust the practice to your needs.
 If you do not feel like writing in the morning or the suggested length seems unreasonable, you are free to change writing conditions.
 Many people prefer to set a timer and write, for example, 10 minutes a day instead of focusing on a certain word count.
 The result does not have to be meaningful or coherent.
 The aim of freewriting is to keep yourself active and get rid of all writing limitations.
-Who knows, maybe one day you will work for the custom writing service.
+Who knows, maybe you will work for the custom writing service one day.

 Play with Text